johannesfrimberger/CarND-Advanced-Lane-Lines/README.md

     ])

 ```
-This resulted in the following source and destination points:
+This resulted in the following source and destination points for the given image size:

 | Source        | Destination   |
 |:-------------:|:-------------:|